 Chandra X-ray Center, Harvard University.
 Crab Nebula: A star’s spectacular death in 1054.

-Updated data on the Crab Pulsar, its rotation speed, and X-ray emissions.
+Updated data on the Crab pulsar, its rotation speed, and its X-ray emissions.

 chandra.harvard.edu — Crab Nebula